 Farm at Franklin Pierce

-The Farm is located on the traditional lands of the Coast Salish people, specifically the Puyallup Tribe (spuyaləpabš).
-We thank the original caretakers of this land, past, present, and future, and hope that our work here honors their legacy of care, respect, and reciprocity.
+The Farm is located on land that was stolen from the Coast Salish people, specifically the Puyallup Tribe (spuyaləpabš).
+We know that our responsibility goes beyond simply acknowledging wrongdoing, and we strive to ensure our work here honors the Puyallup people’s legacy of care, respect, gratitude, accountability, and reciprocity.

-Each year, students and volunteers grow over 50,000 pounds of produce for our school cafeterias, students and their families, volunteers, and our community!
+Each year, student and community farmers grow over 50,000 pounds of produce for our school cafeterias and community!

 Come grow with us!
 Read below for opportunities to get involved with the Farm!